 Toulouse is an unusual beast.
 It proudly displays its terracotta buildings as a badge of honour that declares it belongs in the Mediterranean.
 I mean, you won’t spot any buildings that glow in the sun in wet and windy Wales for instance.
 So, you come to Toulouse, bedazzled and seduced.
 And yet now, this city is taking the mickey.
-Crab linguine this week is served with a side of thunder, lightening and drenched ankles.
+Crab linguine with tomato, garlic and white wine this week is served with a side of thunder, lightening and drenched ankles.
 My raincoat has seen more action than my sun cream.

 Last week – in the sun incidentally, because it was actually here a week ago and I was applying sun cream – I was chatting to a French guy who very kindly spoke French slowly for me, and from what I gathered the weather in Toulouse is atypical for the region.
 Thanks to the Mediterranean in one direction, the Atlantic – known for being hard and grey, possibly the liquid version of steel – in the other, and the Pyrenees too, Toulouse is the Manchester of the south of France.
 I wish we’d known that before we moved.